National Association for Home Care & Hospice

 It produced a report in 2018 on problems of data sharing and interoperability in the hospice sector.
-Members work with an average of 396 referral sources many using different communication systems.
+Members work with an average of 396 referral sources, many using different communications systems.
 24% of referrals are made by phone and 27% by fax.
 Hospices were said to face project costs of up to $15,000 per integration project, not including yearly maintenance fees.